tklab-tud/umundo/contrib/ctest/README.md

 <tt>UMUNDO_SOURCE_DIR=/umundo/checkout/here</tt> in the crontab line.

 <b>Warning:</b> <tt>run-tests.cron</tt> will pull the current GIT head.
 Use a
-dedicated test checkout if this is a problem.
+dedicated source checkout for testing if this is a problem.

 # How it works